AndradeF87/aura-villas-bali/docs/homepage-strategy/aura-homepage-blueprint.md

 ## Executive Summary

-This blueprint combines luxury villa rental best practices, competitor analysis, and AURA's unique "Every Villa Has a Story" positioning to create a homepage that converts while maintaining boutique warmth.
+This blueprint combines boutique villa rental best practices, competitor analysis, and AURA's unique "Every Villa Has a Story" positioning to create a homepage that converts while maintaining boutique warmth.

 ---